 Psychological acceptability refers to the ease of use and intuitiveness of the user interface that controls and interacts with the cloud access control mechanisms.
 Accessibility to resources should not be inhibited by security mechanisms.
 If security mechanisms hinder the usability or accessibility of resources, then users may opt to turn off those mechanisms.
 Where possible, security mechanisms should be transparent to the users of the system or at most introduce minimal obstruction.
 Security mechanisms should be user-friendly to facilitate their use and understanding of a software application.

 - Weakest link

 The security of a cloud system is only as good as its weakest component.
-Thus, it is important to identify the weakest mechanisms in the security chain and layers of defense and improve them so that risks to the system are mitigated to an acceptable level.
+Thus, it is important to identify the weakest mechanisms in the security chain and layers of defence and improve them so that risks to the system are mitigated to an acceptable level.

 10.1 Cryptographic controls

 To ensure proper and effective use of cryptography to protect the confidentiality, authenticity and/or integrity of information.